 NOTS improves lives and preserves nature in Sub-Saharan Africa by building renewable energy enterprises.
-As an ‘impact enterprise’ NOTS aims to maximize social and environmental impact, while providing investors with a healthy return.
+As an ‘impact enterprise’ NOTS aims at maximal social and environmental impact, while realizing enough profit to provide investors with a healthy return on equity.

 Our goal is to replace all kerosene lamps in Sub-Saharan Africa with solar lamps by 2025.
 We build enterprises that sell, distribute and pre-finance portable solar lamps.

 Our goal is to make all charcoal production in Sub-Saharan Africa sustainable by 2025.
 We sell Blue Charcoal packages that significantly reduce the environmental damage caused by charcoal production.

 NOTS is featured prominently in an article in ‘De Geldgids’; a booklet about investments that is annually published by the ‘Consumentenbond’, the largest consumer / investor interest organization in The Netherlands.
 The article describes NOTS’ green bonds, which NOTS uses to fund the loans for Rwandese households that want to buy a solar home system on credit.

 NOTS entered into a partnership with ComzAfrica Ltd, a company that sells airtime on credit in Rwanda and 13 other Sub-Saharan countries.
 The purpose of the NOTS – ComzAfrica partnership is to provide NOTS with an ICT platform for credit assessment, prospect selection, auto-withdrawal and default rate management.
 The NOTS platform will be an adapted version of the platform ComzAfrica is using for selling airtime on credit.